-A lapse can happen at any stage.
+Relapse can happen at any stage.
 People can just have a little slip and they may get back on track without too many difficulties.
-For others, they may return to using at harmful levels.
-You may feel let down, worried and angry.
-People may lapse several times before they finally stay changed.
-People can learn from their lapse and this can help them find new ways to stay changed.
+For others, they may return to using at harmful

-- Understand lapse is a normal part of changing, they can still get back on track. - Talk about why they have lapsed and help them to see it as a learning experience, rather than a failure. - Help identify high risk situations and new ways of coping with these. - Ask how their inner spirit is feeling and remind them that their spirit and mind will continue to strengthen if they get back on track. - Talk about the reasons they wanted to make changes for themselves, their family and community. - Remind them of the successes they have had so far and look at the benefits of continuing to make changes. - Encourage them to get professional help.
+- Understand relapse is a normal part of changing, they can still get back on track - Talk about why they relapsed and help them to see it as a learning experience, rather than a failure - Help identify high risk situations and new ways of coping with these - Ask how their inner spirit is feeling and remind them that their spirit and mind will continue to strengthen if they get back on track - Talk about the reasons they wanted to make changes for themselves, their family and community - Remind them of the successes they have had so far and look at the benefits of continuing to make changes - Encourage them to get professional help